Hybrid Quantum Error Correction and Mitigation by Purification: Error-model independent performance

-Thus, for qubits, the PQEC step implements a radial rescaling in the Bloch sphere.
-The Bloch direction is preserved and monotonically increases the radius $|\vec r|$ whenever $0<|\vec r|<1$, with fixed points at $|\vec r|=0$ (maximally mixed) and $|\vec r|=1$ (pure states).
-From this behavior of PQEC we can expect that it should be particularly effective against depolarizing channels.
-PQEC acts to revert the effect of such noise, and with sufficient rounds of purification, it acts to restore the state to its fully polarized form.
+For $N=2$, (\ref{multiroundblochradius}) reduces to (\ref{eq:qubitradialupdate}).
+Thus, for qubits, PQES implements a radial rescaling in the Bloch sphere.
+The Bloch direction is preserved and the radius monotonically increases whenever $0<|\vec r|<1$, with fixed points at $|\vec r|=0$ and $|\vec r|=1$.
+From this behavior, one expects PQES to be particularly effective against depolarizing channels: depolarizing noise contracts the Bloch vector without changing its direction, while purification reverses this contraction by repolarizing along the same axis.